What is composite recycled outdoor patio furniture?

 Many different shapes and thicknesses of lumber are created to satisfy the wide array of furniture pieces that are manufactured.
 The design variations are endless.
 Several colors, from earth tones to vibrant rainbow colors are made, and multiple colors of lumber may be mixed into a single piece.

-Composite patio furniture is colored solid throughout, will not crack or peel, does not absorb moisture, doesn’t rot, rust, or corrode, resists mold and fungus, is very easy to clean, and is heavy.
+Recycled composite patio furniture is colored solid throughout, will not crack or peel, does not absorb moisture, doesn’t rot, rust, or corrode, resists mold and fungus, is very easy to clean, and is heavy.
 It’s manufactured with the intention of leaving it outside year round regardless of weather conditions.
 While this material was once stereotyped as coastal, or nautical in design, many traditional and contemporary designs are widely available.

 The United States recycles a tremendous amount of plastic.
 The raw materials are plentiful.
-The longest standing mature manufacturers of composite outdoor patio furniture are found in the United States, one with over 100 years of experience.
+The longest standing mature manufacturers of recycled composite outdoor patio furniture are found in the United States, one with over 100 years of experience.

 - Anesia St. Clair